Mechanizing Synthetic Tait Computability in Istari: The Proof Assistant

-In an intensional type theory, transport along the associativity of addition on one side of the equality is already required to state this lemma.
-By contrast, \istari permits such heterogeneous equalities as-is without using transports.
+In an intensional type theory, such a statement is not immediately well-typed because the two sides have heterogeneous types and thus one must transport at least one side.
+By contrast, \istari permits such heterogeneous equalities as-is.

-\iblock{ \mrow{\Label{lemma}~\kw{assoc}} \mhang{/}{ \mrow{\Label{forall}~ i~ (A : \Label{U}~i)~ n_1~ n_2~ n_3~ (v_1 : \kw{vec}~A~n_1)~ (v_2 : \kw{vec}~A~n_2)~ (v_3 : \kw{vec}~A~n_3) ~.~} \mrow{\kw{append}~(\kw{append}~v_1~v_2)~v_3 = \kw{append}~v_1~(\kw{append}~v_2~v_3) : \_} } \mrow{/;} } To complete this proof, it suffices to appeal to associativity of $\kw{List}.\kw{append}$ and use tactics to reason about underlying equalities induced by subset types.
+\iblock{ \mrow{\Label{lemma}~\kw{assoc}} \mhang{\istParsedBegin{\Label{forall}~ i~ (A : \Label{U}~i)~ n_1~ n_2~ n_3~}}{ \mrow{ (v_1 : \kw{vec}~A~n_1)~ (v_2 : \kw{vec}~A~n_2)~ (v_3 : \kw{vec}~A~n_3) ~.~} \mrow{\kw{append}~(\kw{append}~v_1~v_2)~v_3 = \kw{append}~v_1~(\kw{append}~v_2~v_3) : \_} /; } } To complete this proof, it suffices to appeal to associativity of $\kw{List}.\kw{append}$ and use tactics to reason about underlying equalities induced by subset types.